lilleswing/jenkins_starter/README.md

 A Starter Repository for ML Team Experimentation

 ## Getting Started
+1. Branch off of this repo
-Copy the [Template Job](https://tentacruel.bb.schrodinger.com/jenkins/job/ml_experiment_template/]) naming it what you want.
+2. Copy the [Template Job](https://tentacruel.bb.schrodinger.com/jenkins/job/ml_experiment_template/]) naming it what you want.

-Change the "Branch Specifier" to your branch.
+3. On Jenkins Change the "Branch Specifier" to your branch.

 When run the jenkins job it will run `my_experiment.py` with the python environment described in `devtools/requirements.json`